Bryq vs The Predictive Index comparison page hero with pre-employment assessment headline

 Candidate Assessment: Breadth vs. Depth

 But breadth creates complexity.
-Which assessment tools do you combine, and how do you weight cognitive assessments against personality tests against code challenges?
-The test library doesn't interpret itself, and reconciling scores across different agents and modules adds exactly the kind of overhead the "autonomous" promise was supposed to eliminate.
-You traded one bottleneck for another.
+Which tools do you combine?
+How do you weight cognitive assessments against personality tests against code challenges?
+The test library doesn’t interpret itself, and reconciling scores across different agents with different scoring logic adds overhead.

 But breadth creates complexity.
-Which assessment tools do you combine, and how do you weight cognitive assessments against personality tests against code challenges?
-The test library doesn't interpret itself, and reconciling scores across different agents and modules adds exactly the kind of overhead the "autonomous" promise was supposed to eliminate.
-You traded one bottleneck for another.
+Which tools do you combine?
+How do you weight cognitive assessments against personality tests against code challenges?
+The test library doesn’t interpret itself, and reconciling scores across different agents with different scoring logic adds overhead.

 But breadth creates complexity.
-Which assessment tools do you combine, and how do you weight cognitive assessments against personality tests against code challenges?
-The test library doesn't interpret itself, and reconciling scores across different agents and modules adds exactly the kind of overhead the "autonomous" promise was supposed to eliminate.
-You traded one bottleneck for another.
+Which tools do you combine?
+How do you weight cognitive assessments against personality tests against code challenges?
+The test library doesn’t interpret itself, and reconciling scores across different agents with different scoring logic adds overhead.

 Candidate Experience: Surveilled vs. Structured